wc-library/bibtable/README.md

 ## Setup ##
 1. Put all files and folders into an Apache Server that is running PHP
 2. Create a php file named `api_key.php` in the same folder as the files on Apache Server.
- * This is only checked for its existence.
-Look in config folder for an example
+ * Look in config folder for an example

 ### Applying to different html pages ###
 * `dynData.js` creates a table and appends it to a table named **myTable** on `test.html`.